BMalaca/zpic_CompParalela_2aParte/README.md

-# zpic_CompParalela_2aParte
+# zpic_CompParalela
-This repository holds the files for the second part of the project of the Computação Paralela Course (2025-2026).
+This repository holds the files for the Computação Paralela Course (2025-2026)